- The basics

 while and until

-• We should iterate with each instead of while and until.
+- We should iterate with

-# something to be done
+begin # something to be done end while some_condition

-# something to be done
+loop do # something to be done break if some_condition end

 break, redo and next